Discount Calculator

 $10 ÷ $50 = 0.20, which is 20% off.

-Usually, percentage discounts apply to the subtotal before shipping costs are added.
+Percentage markdowns apply to the subtotal before shipping costs are added in most retail situations.

-A discount reduces the price at the time of purchase, while a rebate is a refund you receive after the sale.
+An instant promotion reduces the price at the time of purchase, while a rebate is a refund you receive after the sale has been completed.

 SS